As a woman, you may prefer to seek female counseling if you’d feel more comfortable speaking to someone of the same gender.

 Several online platforms provide access to licensed female therapists who specialize in helping women improve their mental health.

-Here are the top four therapy platforms offering counseling from female therapists.
+Here are the top three therapy platforms offering counseling from female therapists.

 BetterHelp is an online platform that helps you find the right female mental health professional for your specific needs.
 There are a massive number of female therapists to choose from on the platform, helping you find a counselor that knows how to help you overcome your specific issue.